 1993 : My Favorite Love Story

-When someone thinks about love, they usually think of Raj and Simran, Allie and Noah, Rose and Jack, Veer and Zaara…and the list could go on.
+When someone thinks about love, they usually think of Raj & Simran, Allie & Noah, Rose & Jack, Veer & Zaara…and the list could go on.
 But when I think of love, love in its purest, most innocent form, I think of my parents.

-I feel that in today’s day and age, it is so difficult to find genuine, pure love…only because of all the deception, pretentious behaviors and negativity that runs rampant around us.
-And because of all this, it’s so hard to separate the good from the bad and eventually it all gets intertwined together and before you know it, meeting someone and falling in love with them means you’re stepping into this twisted, confusing web of good and bad love.
+I feel that in today’s day and age, it is so difficult to find genuine love…only because of all the deception, pretentious behavior, and negativity that runs rampant around us.
+And because of all this, it’s so hard to separate the good from the bad, and eventually, it all gets intertwined together and before you know it, meeting someone and falling in love with them means you’re stepping into this twisted, confusing web of uncertainty and disappointment.

-One thing I’ve learned from my parents is enjoying the little moments.
+One thing I’ve learned from my parents is to enjoy the little moments.
 I can’t stress just how important it is to be able to appreciate the little things and be fully present in those moments…because that’s the key to really enjoying and fully living your life.
-My parents’ love story consists of all these beautiful little magical moments that, when combined together, paints this gorgeous canvas of innocent love, glowing hearts and happiness.
+My parents’ love story consists of all these beautiful little magical moments that, when combined together, paint this gorgeous canvas of innocent love, glowing hearts, funny arguments, and lotsa happiness.
 (I mean, don’t go around idealizing their relationship though.
 Every relationship has its hurdles, and they had their own too).

 My mother was 21 when she married my father, 23, in the year 1993.
 They were complete opposites!
-My mother was this bubbly, talkative, extroverted girl full of zeal, zest and the urge to explore and live life.
+My mother was this bubbly, talkative, extroverted girl full of zeal, zest, and the urge to explore and live life.
 My father was much more low-key.
-He was calm, composed, slightly introverted and quite intellectual.
-While my mother loved spending a road trip talking nonstop, my father preferred listening to some romantic hindi music.
-I think I’ve gone on my father in this case.
+He was calmer, slightly introverted, and quite intellectual.
+While my mother loved spending a road trip talking nonstop, my father preferred listening to some romantic Hindi music.
+I think I’ve gone on my dad in this case.

 A few months into their marriage, my mother made sure that her chirpiness would influence my father in a positive way.
 And it did.

-If it weren’t for my father’s open-mindedness in times when women faced so much harshness, she wouldn’t be a businesswoman today, following almost all her dreams with her husband right by her side.
+If it weren’t for my father’s open-mindedness in times when women faced so much harshness, she wouldn’t be a businesswoman today, following her dreams with her husband right by her side.

 In their own little ways, they supported one another.
 Pushed one another.
 And stood by one another.

-For instance, when my mother was pregnant with me, she’d get these big cravings for desserts late in the night.
+For instance, when my mother was pregnant with me, she’d get these big cravings for desserts late in the night (no wonder I have such a big sweet tooth).
 Especially ice-cream.
-All she had to do was say it once for my father, sleepy and exhausted, to jump out of bed, grab the car keys and go get her ice-cream.
-If not that one gesture of love, it was my mother who celebrated each and every one of my father’s birthdays and their anniversaries with so much pomp and splendor.
+All she had to do was say it once for my father, sleepy and exhausted, to jump out of bed, grab the car keys and go get her ice cream.
+If not that one gesture of love, it was my mother celebrating each and every one of my father’s birthdays and their anniversaries with so much pomp and splendor.
 She’d decorate the room, buy him sentimental gifts, plan a special day or a surprise party, but she always made sure he felt like a king on his birthday.